FunctionLab/DeepArk/README.md

     --n-threads '16'
 ```

-#### <a name="ism_speedup"></a>6.
-How can I speed up _in silico_ mutagenesis?
+#### <a name="issm_speedup"></a>6.
+How can I speed up _in silico_ saturated mutagenesis?

-_In silico_ mutagenesis (ISM) is generally the slowest process for DeepArk, in part because it is making far more predictions (i.e. roughly 17400 predictions per input sequence) than the other methods.
+_In silico_ saturated mutagenesis (ISSM) is generally the slowest process for DeepArk, in part because it is making far more predictions (i.e. roughly 17400 predictions per input sequence) than the other methods.
-Consequently, ISM will generally take longer to write its output to file than other methods.
+Consequently, ISSM will generally take longer to write its output to file than other methods.
-A simple way to speed up ISM runtime is to write predictions to [HDF5](http://portal.hdfgroup.org/display/knowledge/What+is+HDF5) files instead of TSV files.
+A simple way to speed up ISSM runtime is to write predictions to [HDF5](http://portal.hdfgroup.org/display/knowledge/What+is+HDF5) files instead of TSV files.
-We also recommend using a GPU when running ISM.
+We also recommend using a GPU when running ISSM.
-If ISM appears to be running slowly when using the GPU, make sure to force DeepArk to crash if it cannot access said GPU by [explicitly specifying CUDA use](#toggle_cuda).
+If ISSM appears to be running slowly when using the GPU, make sure to force DeepArk to crash if it cannot access said GPU by [explicitly specifying CUDA use](#toggle_cuda).
-If ISM is too slow on a single GPU, you may want to consider using [multiple GPUs](#data_parallel).
+If ISSM is too slow on a single GPU, you may want to consider using [multiple GPUs](#data_parallel).
-If you do not have access to a GPU, you can use the GPU-accelerated [DeepArk webserver](#webserver) to run your ISM experiments.
+If you do not have access to a GPU, you can use the GPU-accelerated [DeepArk webserver](#webserver) to run your ISSM experiments.

 #### <a name="training"></a>7.
 How did you train DeepArk?